galiacheng/weblogic-aks-hci/README.md

 But, you cannot access the URL outside the HCI machine.
 We have to expose the Administration Server to the internet with extra steps.

-1. Add an inbould role to the network security group.
+1. Add an inbould rule to the network security group.

   Follow this [guidance](https://github.com/Azure/aks-hci/blob/main/eval/steps/3_ExploreAKSHCI.md#add-an-inbound-rule-to-your-nsg) to add the inbound port rule.
 For WebLogic Server in this sample, we have to allow traffic to the Administration Server via port `7001` and to the cluster via port `8001`.